saulmontealvo/saulmontealvo/README.md

 # About

 Hello I am MilkdevNew a software developer.
 I self taught myself how to code since March 2020.
-Now I am co owner of AppleJuice's Studio is own by my friend @AppleJuiceDev.
-AppleJuice's Studio is where I upload my big project
+I am the owner Milk's Studio

 _Hobbies I have_